 What Makes the Cedars-Sinai MHDS Program Different?

-A number of key attributes distinguish the MHDS program from other typical master degree programs.
-In contrast to a typical school of public health curriculum, the MHDS program
+Many attributes distinguish the MHDS program from other typical master degree programs.
+In contrast to a typical school of public health curriculum, the MHDS program:

 - Combines biomedical sciences often taught separately, including health analytics, health informatics, and healthcare financing as well as performance measurement and improvement